-- 10.1 Approves the new Capital Starts Programme set out in Appendix Two and approves the procurement and award of contracts which support the delivery of the Capital Programme.
-All contract awards will then be subject to approval by Executive Directors (via an Executive Director Report) under the relevant Departmental Scheme of Delegation. - 10.2 Approves the detailed Planned Asset Maintenance Programme for 2024-25 as set out in Appendix Three. - 10.3 Adopts the Treasury Management Strategy for 2024-25 set out in Appendix Four. - 10.4 Adopts the Investment Strategy for 2024-25 set out in Appendix Five. - 10.5 Adopts the Capital Strategy for 2024-25 set out in Appendix Six. - 10.6 Adopts the Minimum Revenue Provision Statement for 2024-25 set out in Appendix Seven. - 10.7 Adopts the application of financing up to 4% of disposal costs associated with land from capital receipts as set out in paragraph 4.7.
+- 9.1 Approves the new Capital Starts Programme set out in Appendix Two and approves the procurement and award of contracts which support the delivery of the Capital Programme.
+All contract awards will then be subject to approval by Executive Directors (via an Executive Director Report) under the relevant Departmental Scheme of Delegation. - 9.2 Approves the detailed Planned Asset Maintenance Programme for 2024-25 as set out in Appendix Three. - 9.3 Adopts the Treasury Management Strategy for 2024-25 set out in Appendix Four. - 9.4 Adopts the Investment Strategy for 2024-25 set out in Appendix Five. - 9.5 Adopts the Capital Strategy for 2024-25 set out in Appendix Six. - 9.6 Adopts the Minimum Revenue Provision Statement for 2024-25 set out in Appendix Seven. - 9.7 Adopts the application of financing up to 4% of disposal costs associated with land from capital receipts as set out in paragraph 3.7.

-11 Reasons for Recommendations
+10 Reasons for Recommendations

-11.1 The Council is committed to ensuring good financial management and compliance with applicable laws and regulations.

-- 11.2 Government places controls on the financing capacity of the Council.
+- 10.1 The Council is committed to ensuring good financial management and compliance with applicable laws and regulations. - 10.2 Government places controls on the financing capacity of the Council.
 This means that capital expenditure should form part of a programme, should be carefully prioritised in order to comply with the Council Plan, maximise the benefit of scarce resources and comply with CIPFA's Prudential Code for Capital Finance in Local Authorities (2021).
 The Council's Financial Regulations require that Cabinet will make recommendations on the capital estimates and on any associated financing requirements to Council.
-The programme will then be approved by Council in February each year. - 11.3 Treasury Risk Management at the Council is conducted within the framework of CIPFA's "Treasury Management in the Public Services: Code of Practice 2021 Edition" (the CIPFA Code) which requires the Council to approve a Treasury Management Strategy before the start of each financial year.
-This report documents the proposed Treasury Management Strategy and requests that Cabinet recommends to Council that it adopts it.
-This will fulfil the Council's legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code and also will assist with the requirements in the Council's Financial Regulations, which require that the borrowing and investments of the Council should be arranged in such a manner so as to comply with the CIPFA Code of Practice on Treasury Management. - 11.4 Statutory guidance issued by Government in January 2018 requires that the Council adopts an Investment Strategy, focusing on service investments, where the Council uses its money to support local public services by lending to or buying shares in other organisations, and on commercial investments, where the Council uses its money specifically to earn investment income and this is the main purpose of the investment.
-This report documents the proposed Investment Strategy and requests that Cabinet recommends to Council that it adopts the Investment Strategy. - 11.5 The CIPFA Code requires that a Capital Strategy is prepared and reported to Cabinet.
-This report documents the proposed Capital Strategy and requests that Cabinet recommends to Council that it adopts the Capital Strategy. - 11.6 The Council Plan values commit to spending money wisely, making the best use of the resources that the Council has.
+The programme will then be approved by Council in February each year.

+- 10.3 Treasury Risk Management at the Council is conducted within the framework of CIPFA's "Treasury Management in the Public Services: Code of Practice 2021 Edition" (the CIPFA Code) which requires the Council to approve a Treasury Management Strategy before the start of each financial year.
+This report documents the proposed Treasury Management Strategy and Cabinet has recommended to Council that it adopts it.
+This will fulfil the Council's legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code and also will assist with the requirements in the Council's Financial Regulations, which require that the borrowing and investments of the Council should be arranged in such a manner so as to comply with the CIPFA Code of Practice on Treasury Management. - 10.4 Statutory guidance issued by Government in January 2018 requires that the Council adopts an Investment Strategy, focusing on service investments, where the Council uses its money to support local public services by lending to or buying shares in other organisations, and on commercial investments, where the Council uses its money specifically to earn investment income and this is the main purpose of the investment.
+This report documents the proposed Investment Strategy which has been reported to Cabinet and Cabinet has recommended to Council that it adopts it. - 10.5 The CIPFA Code requires that a Capital Strategy is prepared and reported to Cabinet.
+This report documents the proposed Capital Strategy which has been reported to Cabinet and Cabinet has recommended to Council that it adopts it. - 10.6 The Council Plan values commit to spending money wisely, making the best use of the resources that the Council has.